jimishol/cholidean-harmony-structure/README.md

 ```
 Then download the SoundFont `FluidR3_GM.sf2` from:
 https://github.com/Jacalz/fluid-soundfont/blob/master/original-files/FluidR3_GM.sf2
-(use “Download raw file”) and place it in project's root or better install them, if your repository include them,
+(use “Download raw file”) and place it in project's root or even better, if your repository include them, install them
 ```
 sudo zypper install fluid-soundfont-gm
 ```